exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 ### Theory 1

-You will not touch this theory until ee14k.
+You will not touch this theory until after ee14k.
 Once you begin pushing T1 after ee14k, begin using the <a href="https://replit.com/@xelaroc/AnthSim">Theory Sim</a> and <a href="https://exponential-idle-guides.netlify.app/guides/theory-sim/">Sim Guide</a> to give the best strategy and multiplier for the next publication.

 ### Theory 2